nopara73/ZeroLink/README.md

 ##### DoS 3: What if a Bob does not provide output?

-The same strategy applied as in DoS 1 and DoS 2, but with the difference that Alices who do not wish to be banned simply reveal their registered outputs in a new Blame Phase.
+The same strategy applied as in DoS 1 and DoS 2, but with the difference that Alices who do not wish to be banned reveal their registered outputs in a new Blame Phase.

 #### When to change between phases?